 The candy-like glaze outside is a hitch that entices me at the table until the last serving is out.
 Let’s explore that thrilling taste experience once in your life!

-I have discussed meat in the previous recipes, such as pork or beef, and I’m not going to ignore such a great delicacy as chorizo.
-The pork butt, which has a high-fat content, is the ideal swine component for making chorizo.
+I have discussed meat in previous recipes, such as pork or beef, and I’m not going to ignore such a great chorizo delicacy.
+The pork butt has a high-fat content and is the ideal swine component for making chorizo.

 The lard will melt and neutralize all of the flavors of the ingredients behind the sausage casing, making your chorizos taste splendid.
 If you are into chorizo, prepare a double batch right away and be able to eat this for days.